josephakayesi/resteferme/README.md

 - I want to focus on creating more delightful UIs.
 Adding microinteractions to elements of the UI.

 - I aim to enhance the responsiveness of the landing page, ensuring it accommodates various screen sizes for optimal user experience.

+- I aim to run my application through a web performance tester and improve on the performance of the website

 ### Useful resources